Ford F-Series (seventh generation): Four-wheel drive system

-With the exception of the F-100, four-wheel drive was offered for all versions of the seventh-generation F-Series during its production (marking the introduction of the F-350 4x4).
+With the exception of the F-100, four-wheel drive was offered for all versions of the seventh-generation F-Series during its production.
 Along with manual front hubs, the F-Series also offered automatically locking front hubs.
 Through its entire production, the model line used either the New Process Gear NP208F or transfer cases sourced from Borg-Warner.
-Using a manual two-speed design, the F-Series 4x4 used a stick-shift 4WD engagement (4 Low, 4 High, Neutral and 2 High).
+Using a manual two-speed design, the F-Series 4×4 used a stick-shift 4WD engagement (4 Low, 4 High, Neutral, and 2 High).

 Body design

-The seventh-generation F-Series carried over all three cab styles from previous generation, including two-door cab, two-door extended cab (Super Cab), and four-door crew cab configurations.
-Four bed configurations were offered, including a fendered 6 3/4-foot Flareside bed, 6 3/4-foot and 8-foot Styleside beds, and an 8-foot "Six-wheeler" Styleside bed for F-350 dual-rear wheel trucks.
+The seventh-generation F-Series carried over all three cab styles from previous generation, including two-door cab, two-door extended cab (SuperCab), and four-door crew cab configurations.
+Four bed configurations were offered, including a fendered 6 3/4-foot Flareside bed, 6 3/4-foot and 8-foot Styleside beds, and an 8-foot "Six Wheeler" Styleside bed for F-350 dual-rear-wheel trucks.
 The 8-foot Flareside bed was discontinued, along with the use of wooden floorboards; all F-Series trucks were now produced with a steel bed floor.
 While the Flareside bed saw little change to its overall dimensions, the interior of the Styleside bed was widened 5 inches (in comparison to 1979).

 To improve the aerodynamics of the exterior, the long-running clamshell hood design feature was retired, as Ford faired the hood into the fenders.
 Adopting several design elements from the 1979 update of the Ford Econoline (though using a longer, lower front fascia), the front grille became flatter and more rectangular.
 Though lower in overall height, the cab was designed with larger windows and a more steeply angled windshield (creating larger vent windows).
 Bordered by wraparound taillamps, the tailgate of Styleside trucks adopted a tailgate using expanded central space for "Ford" lettering.

 Interior design

 Carrying over only the two-spoke steering wheel from the previous generation, the seventh-generation F-Series underwent multiple upgrades to the interior as part of the redesign.
 Coinciding with the more steeply sloped windshield, the dashboard was larger and covered by a pad (on all trim levels).
 The visibility of bare sheetmetal was reduced, as all models received color-keyed trim for the A-pillars and larger door panels (covering nearly the entire door).
 On higher-trim models, the dashboard received a full set of instruments (including a tachometer for the first time).
 Entry-level trims were fitted with black dashboard trim, with higher-trim vehicles using several styles of imitation wood trim (used only for the dashboard).
 After 1980, Ford discontinued the factory-installed CB radio option, withdrawing the 8-track cassette player after 1982.

-The SuperCab extended cab was offered in two rear seating configurations, including two side-mounted jump seats or a three-passenger bench seat.
+The SuperCab was offered in two rear seating configurations, including two side-mounted jump seats or a three-passenger bench seat.